HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 GPIO3SCL

-In order to be able to use the I2C bus with the Raspberry Pi, it must first be activated.
+In order to use the I2C bus with the Raspberry Pi, it must first be activated.
 There are two ways to do this.

-Activate the I2C bus of the Raspberry Pi via SSH
+Activate I2C bus of the Raspberry Pi via SSH

-To activate the I2C bus via the SSH connection, you must establish a connection via SSH to your Raspberry Pi and then enter the following command.
+To enable the I2C bus via SSH connection, you need to connect to your Raspberry Pi via SSH and then enter the following command.

 sudo raspi-config

-Use the arrow keys to navigate to the option
+Navigates in it with the arrow keys to the option

 • Interface options

-Navigate to the entry in the next menu using the arrow keys
+Navigates in the next menu with the arrow keys to the entry

 • I2C